 What do I need to tell from me?

-It is really important also to let him/her know about you.
-And since you have a very short limited time, you have to choose very careful what do you want the other person to remember.
+It is really important also to let them know about you.
+And since you have a very limited time, you have to choose very carefully what do you want the other person to remember.
 So here it's the top 3 messages you should always send:

 - What is my name and the name of my company?
-This is important so he/she can later connect your name or your company name with other things
+This is important so they can later connect your name or your company name with other things

 - What do I/we do?
 It's important to be wide open, but not to much.
 So try to be special in something, but let space for match with the interests of your audition